wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.0.7 =
+- Custom fields data (if available) is also saved in the swpm_transactions custom post type after a transaction.

 = 4.0.6 =
 - Added an option in the [swpm_paypal_subscription_cancel_link] shortcode to allow opening the window in a new tab.
 - Added an option in the [swpm_paypal_subscription_cancel_link] shortcode to add CSS class for customization purpose.